 - 1. Prior to the contest, provide the officials with directions and inform them of any special activities that might be occurring (i.e., Homecoming, Senior Night, etc.) - 2.
 Give the official a number they can call in case of an emergency or postponement due to weather. - 3.
 Have competent workers assigned at all contests (scorers, announcers, chain crew, etc.).
 These people are of great assistance to the official during the contest. - 4.
 Have a host assigned to meet the officials as they arrive.
 The host should do the following for the officials: - A) Provide a reserved parking space. - B) Meet officials and take them to the dressing room. - C) Have refreshments available for halftime and postgame. - D) Ask for any additional needs. - E) Introduce the officials to those game workers pertinent to the contest (i.e., scorer, announcer, chain gang, etc.). - F) Get the proper pronunciation of officials' names so they are correct when given by the public address announcer. - 5.
 Athletic director should discuss with the officials any special events, conference rules, national anthem time, etc. that would affect the game. - 6.
 Provide the officials with the name of the adult supervisor for that contest and where that person can be found in the event a challenging situation should occur. - 7.
 Make officials aware of location of an athletic trainer or other first responders during the contest.
 Have a doctor on site when possible (especially at football contests). - 8.
-Make sure all bench personnel are properly attired.

-9. Do a check on game scoreboards and lighting systems prior to the game or contest.
+Make sure all bench personnel are properly attired. - 9.
+Do a check on game scoreboards and lighting systems prior to the game or contest. - 10.
+Make sure the playing area is properly marked and meets National Federation guidelines for that contest. - 11.
 Provide appropriate secured dressing area and hot water showering facilities.